Contact us for help: firstname.lastname@example.org

 Doctors will put Meniere's patients on a strict low salt diet, so it only makes sense to be careful about eating foods high in salt.
 That includes all junk food and highly processed foods.

 People have noticed that eating too much sweet food and especially chocolate can bring on attacks quite quickly as can drinking drinks full of caffeine.
 Opinions differ on this, so as with all these possible triggers it is up to you to keep an eye on what you eat and drink and you'll soon realize if these things are causing you problems.
 Pure dark chocolate is generally good for you however; packed with antioxidants.

 Alcohol and especially beer, is thought to be a trigger for many.
-Firstly alcohol is toxic to the inner ear and beer depending on the type and brand can often be full of sodium, making it double trouble.
+Firstly alcohol is toxic to the inner ear and beer depending on the type and brand can sometimes be full of sodium, making it double trouble.
 Again it is up to you to take note, if you are regularly having attacks during drinking, shortly afterwards or the next day then it would make sense to avoid alcohol for a while to see if that makes a difference.
 You may want to cut your drinking down or cut it out altogether, or you may not be affected.
 It's up to you to find out and take action if needed.
 I personally was told by one doctor that I should avoid beer, and then by another that it was no problem at all.
 I later learned through experience that it was a massive trigger for me.
 Now I am healthy, I do drink in moderation occasionally with no problems.

 Possible Triggers in Your Environment

 Sufferers notice an increase in pressure in their ears when there are barometric changes in the atmosphere.
 It may sound far fetched, but low pressure systems put lots of pressure on the ears.
 Many people complain that heavy damp weather tends to spark attacks.
 Doctors may or may not agree but this is a common observation by Meniere's sufferers.